adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_mac.md

 }
 ```

 We haven't written `Pages.EntryPage` yet, but that's coming.
-The original `App.cs`
-class file had several methods for handling life cycle events like starting, suspending,
-or resuming the app.
-I did not touch those methods for this example.
+This file replaces the `App.xaml` and `App.xaml.cs` files from the original shared project.
+If you have not done so already, ensure you remove those files now.

 #### Building the UI for the App

 Earlier, I showed the mockup for my UI.
-It included three pages - an entry
-page, a list page, and a detail page.
-These pages have three elements - a
-XAML definition file, a (simple) code-behind file, and a view model.
+It included three pages - an entry page, a list page, and a detail page.
+These pages have three elements - a XAML definition file, a (simple) code-behind file, and a view model.

 !!! info
     This book is not intending to introduce you to everything that there is to know